domeru369/Salifort-motors-project/README.md

 ### Histogram
 ![image](https://github.com/domeru369/Salifort-motors-project/blob/main/Data%20visualizations/department%20histogram.png)

-* Employees in sales department left the most followed by the technical department.
+* Employees in the sales department left the most followed by the technical and support department.